AvantaDesign/avanta-coinmaster/docs/AUTHENTICATION_ANALYSIS_PLAN.md

 - Secure token management
 - Consistent authentication behavior

-## Notes for Implementation
+## Implementation Requirements
-- Take time to thoroughly understand the current system before making changes
+- **ANALYZE FIRST**: Take time to thoroughly understand the current system before making changes
+- **IMPLEMENT COMPLETE SOLUTION**: Don't stop at analysis - implement the complete working solution
-- Test each change in isolation before combining fixes
+- **TEST THOROUGHLY**: Test each change in isolation before combining fixes
-- Document all findings and decisions
+- **DOCUMENT EVERYTHING**: Document all findings, decisions, and changes made
-- Consider the user experience impact of each change
+- **USER EXPERIENCE FOCUS**: Consider the user experience impact of each change
-- Ensure backward compatibility where possible
+- **WORKING SYSTEM**: Deliver a fully functional authentication system, not just analysis
+- **COMMIT AND DEPLOY**: Push all changes and ensure they work in production

 ## Files to Analyze
 ### Frontend Files